Sandboxed processors

 worker = new Worker(queueName, processorFile);

-If you are looking for a tutorial with code examples on how to use sandboxed processors using typescript you can find one here.
+A tutorial with code examples on how to use sandboxed processors using Typescript can be found here.

 const processorFile = path.join(__dirname, 'my_procesor.js');